opnfv/opnfvdocs/docs/release/installation.introduction.rst

 ======================

 Detailed step by step instructions for working with an installation toolchain and installing the required scenario are provided by the installation projects.
-The four projects providing installation support for the OPNFV Danube release are: Apex, Compass4nfv, Fuel and JOID.
+The projects providing installation support for the OPNFV Euphrates release are: Apex, Compass4nfv, Daisy, Fuel and JOID.

 The instructions for each toolchain can be found in these links: